bids-standard/bids-website/docs/extensions/process-proposed.md

 -   Maintainers Feasibility Review
 -   Steering Draft Review

 This part of the process requires an additional review by the BIDS Maintainers which serves to evaluate the technical feasibility of the Draft BEP.
-Ideally, issues that affect the techinical integration of the BEP are caught and corrected at this step.
+Ideally, issues that affect the technical integration of the BEP are caught and corrected at this step.

 As in the previous review step Steering and/or Maintainers will work with the BEP Working group to address next steps whether they are revisions or advancement to the Community Review step.